 - a.
 Every two years, the Provost will prepare an administrative evaluation of the Dean/unit director which he/she will submit to the President, with a copy to the Dean/unit director. - b.
-Every two years, the Dean will prepare an administrative evaluation of the Department Chair which he/she will submit to the Provost, with a copy to the Department Chair.

-5. Procedure for Faculty Salary Increases:
+Every two years, the Dean will prepare an administrative evaluation of the Department Chair which he/she will submit to the Provost, with a copy to the Department Chair. - 5.
+Faculty Salary Increases:

 The administration will make every effort to ensure that faculty salaries are competitive with those of similar institutions to enable Limestone University to recruit and retain a well-qualified faculty.
-Funds available for faculty salary increases will be allocated according to the following process:
+Funds available for faculty salary increases will be allocated in consultation with the department chairperson, the dean, and the Provost.
+The Provost recommends to the President salary increases for individual faculty members.